Languages of Italy

-The languages of Italy constitute one of the richest and most varied linguistic heritages within the European panorama.
-In fact, only about 45.9% of the Italian population speak Italian at home.

-Italian serves as the country's national language, in its standard and regional forms, as well as numerous local and regional languages, most of which, like Italian, belong to the broader Romance group.
-The majority of languages often labelled as regional are distributed in a continuum across the regions' administrative boundaries, with speakers from one locale within a single region being typically aware of the features distinguishing their own variety from others spoken nearby.
+Italy is one of the most linguistically diverse areas in Europe.
+About 45.9% of the Italian population speak primarily Italian at home, while another 32.2% speak a local language alongside Italian.
+Italian is the country's national and official language, and has a standard form and regional varieties.
+It is the most spoken language in Italy.
+In addition to Italian, numerous local and regional languages are spoken; most of these, like Italian, belong to the Romance language group.
+In Italy, these are commonly called dialetti ("dialects").
+Most of the Romance varieties of Italy often labelled as "regional" form part of a continuum, with varying degrees of transition between neighbouring varieties across different areas, regardless of administrative boundaries; speakers can typically recognize the features that distinguish their own variety from others spoken nearby.

-At the time of the political unification of most of Italy under the Kingdom of Sardinia in 1861, according to Tullio De Mauro, Italian speakers made up 2.5% of the population.
-The language later spread widely among the general population through compulsory education, urbanization, internal migration, bureaucracy, military service, and mass media (both print and audiovisual media) starting from the 1950s.

-The official and most widely spoken language across the country is Italian, which started off based on the medieval Tuscan of Florence.
-In parallel, many Italians also communicate in one of the local languages, most of which, like Tuscan, are indigenous evolutions of Vulgar Latin.
-Some local languages do not stem from Latin, however, but belong to other Indo-European branches, such as Cimbrian (Germanic), Arbëresh (Albanian), Slavomolisano (Slavic) and Griko (Greek).
-Other non-indigenous languages are spoken by a substantial percentage of the population due to immigration.
+According to Italian linguist Tullio De Mauro, at the time of the unification of Italy in 1861, 2.5% of the population spoke Italian.
+The language later spread widely among the general population through compulsory education, urbanization, internal migration, bureaucracy, military service, and mass media (both print and audiovisual media) from the 1950s onwards.
+Italian was originally based on the Tuscan spoken in Florence during the 13th and 14th centuries.
+Most of the local languages (dialetti) evolved independently from colloquial Latin, and are therefore not derived from Italian, but "sister languages" of Italian and other Romance varieties.
+Some local languages do not derive from Latin, but belong to other Indo-European branches.
+For example, Cimbrian is Germanic, Arbëresh varieties are Albanian, Slavomolisano is Slavic, and Griko is Hellenic.
+Other languages are spoken by more recent immigrant communities.

-After Italian, the second most spoken language in Italy is another Italian-Romance variant of the same family as Italian: Neapolitan language, spoken by about 11 million people in certain central-southern regions of the country.
+The second most spoken language in Italy is a dialect continuum known outside of Italy as Neapolitan language, spoken by about 11 million people in most of Southern Italy, excluding Sicily and Sardinia.
+The Neapolitan language was classified with this name by UNESCO as an endangered language, and it is also the term used by Ethnologue, while Glottolog uses "Continental Southern Italian".
+In Italy, the term Intermediate Southern Italian (meridionale intermedio) is preferred, as the word napoletano only refers to the varieties spoken in the city of Naples and its immediate surroundings.

-Of the indigenous languages, twelve are officially recognized as spoken by linguistic minorities: Albanian, Catalan, German, Greek, Slovene, Croatian, French, Franco-Provençal, Friulian, Ladin, Occitan and Sardinian; Sardinian is regarded as one of the largest of such groups, with approximately one million speakers, even though the Sardophone community is overall declining.
-However, full bilingualism (bilinguismo perfetto) is legally granted only to the three national minorities whose mother tongue is German, Slovene or French, and enacted in the regions of Trentino-Alto Adige, Friuli-Venezia Giulia and the Aosta Valley, respectively.
+Twelve languages are officially recognized as spoken by linguistic minorities: Albanian, Catalan, German, Greek, Slovene, Croatian, French, Franco-Provençal, Friulian, Ladin, Occitan and Sardinian.
+Sardinian is considered one of the largest of these, with approximately one million speakers, even though the number of speakers is overall declining.